-Nyungwe Forest National Park borders Lake Kivu, a turquoise lake surrounded by mountains and split by the border of Rwanda and the Democratic Republic of the Congo.
+Nyungwe Forest National Park borders the turquoise Lake Kivu.
+It is surrounded by mountains and split by the border of Rwanda and the Democratic Republic of the Congo.
 Shifting rifts in the volcanic area contribute to the significant depth of the lake, one of the deepest in the world at 1,575 feet.
-Nile tilapia, Tanganyika sardine, catfish, and barbel are among the fish harvested regularly from the lake.
+Indeed, locals regularly harvest Nile tilapia, Tanganyika sardine, catfish, and barbel from the lake.

-Contact your Ker & Downey representative to include the primates of Nyungwe Forest National Park and the turquoise waters of Lake Kivu in your next unforgettable Rwanda primate safari.
+Contact your Ker & Downey representative to include the primates of Nyungwe Forest National Park in your next unforgettable Rwanda primate safari.